KillahPotatoes/KP-Liberation/README.md

 * Added: Lythium basefile.
 Thanks to [Enigma](http://steamcommunity.com/profiles/76561198052767508)
 * Updated: RHS transport configs.
 * Updated: RHS vehicles in presets.
+* Updated: Devkit mission.sqm.
 * Tweaked: Wounded civilians event.
 Thanks to [veteran29](https://github.com/veteran29)
 * Tweaked: Extended allowed items extension list with some bwmod classnames.
 Thanks to [madpat3](https://github.com/madpat3)
 * Tweaked: Detection of UAVs.
 Thanks to [veteran29](https://github.com/veteran29)
 * Tweaked: Enemy vehicle crew spawning.
 Ensure that they'll be on the right side (important for red vs blue).
 Thanks to [veteran29](https://github.com/veteran29)
 * Tweaked: If you enter the arsenal with a packed weapon or UAV backpack, it won't be identified as blacklisted anymore.
 * Tweaked: FOB container mass now scales with the selected spartan helicopter maximum load.
 Thanks to [veteran29](https://github.com/veteran29)
+* Tweaked: Removed clutter and AI from the USS Freedom on all maps.
+* Tweaked: Cleaned all custom placed places on all maps some more.
+* Tweaked: Increased the distance of the Little Bird spawnpoints on the USS Freedom and let them facing to the front.
 * Fixed: Wounded civilian animation in dedicated server environment.
 Thanks to [veteran29](https://github.com/veteran29)
 * Fixed: With ACE you could take unconscious AI as POW.
 * Fixed: You couldn't handcuff surrendered AI with ACE zipties.